 What qualities do we look for exactly?

-The best prebiotics will always use fibers which you cannot get from everyday, easily-accessible foods.
+The best gut health supplements will always use fibers which you cannot get from everyday, easily-accessible foods.
 We don’t think you should be paying premium prices for some banana and flaxseed powder!

 The very best prebiotic supplements – in our opinion at least – must selectively and exclusively feed the beneficial, “friendly” bacteria in your gut.